patriciohuang/nest-vue-notes-app/README.md

 ## Important: Before Setup

-Please configure your host, port, username, password, and database for MySQL in a `.env` file inside `backend/` directory.
+Please configure your host, port, username, password, and database for MySQL in a `.env` file in the project root directory.
 For example:

 ```
 DB_HOST=localhost